 Source: Saxo Bank

-Other brokers have set up forex platforms, which are a great fit, particularly for beginners.
+Other brokers have set up forex platforms, which are a great fit.
 These include:

 - City Index